clinton-mwachia/clinton-mwachia/README.md

 I am developing [Moshe Crafts](https://moshecrafts.com/), a Play Store for Desktop Apps.

+The Apps are for individual use, business people, government projects, NGOs and many more.

 I’m passionate about **writing algorithms** and **optimizing software** for performance, scalability, and maintainability.

 [![YouTube Channel](https://img.shields.io/badge/YouTube-Subscribe-red?logo=youtube&logoColor=white)](https://www.youtube.com/channel/UCP3rPF8kquLiniJjyiK-nzA?view_as=subscriber)